ozangulle/rusty-pomodoro/Readme.md

 ## How to use

-There are no releases or binaries yet.
-You can get the source code and run `cargo build` and `cargo run` in order to build and run the application respectively.
+Simply get the binary for your system from "releases" and run it. rusty-pomodoro is currently a cli tool, so it will open the terminal to run.

 ## License